 "After receiving the CDH diagnosis, we were advised to consider termination, so we left the appointment with little hope and with no direction. " - Scarlett's CDH and CHD Story

-Scarlett’s CDH story began on October 27, 2017 at her 18-week scan when we learned that she was diagnosed with a severe left-sided Congenital Diaphragmatic Hernia.
-We would later also receive a diagnosis for a heart condition known as hypoplasia of the aortic arch.
-After receiving the CDH diagnosis, we were advised to consider termination, so we left the appointment with little hope and with no direction.
+Scarlett’s CDH story began on October 27, 2017 at her 18-week scan when we learned that she was diagnosed with a severe left-sided Congenital Diaphragmatic Hernia, with her heart displaced to the right side of her chest.
+She would later also receive a diagnosis for a heart defect known as a hypoplastic aortic arch with mitral valve stenosis.
+After receiving the CDH diagnosis, we were advised to consider termination, so we left the appointment with little hope or direction.
 We had been told that our baby had a ~50% chance of survival, and that if she survived, we would be facing a 6-month hospitalization.
-We felt our world being flipped upside down.
+What started as a joyous day ended in devastation and confusion.

-After connecting with fellow CDH parents, we made the decision to relocate to Johns Hopkins All Children’s Hospital to receive care from Dr. Kays and his CDH team.
-During consultation, he predicted that even with an LHR of .9 and an estimated 35-40% lung volume, she’d have a 95% chance of survival under his care.
+After connecting with fellow CDH parents and after hours of research, we chose to relocate to Johns Hopkins All Children’s Hospital to receive care from Dr. Kays and his CDH team.
+During consultation, he predicted that even with an LHR of .9 and a suspected heart defect, she’d have a 90-95% chance of survival under his care.
 The next several months were spent trying to figure out how to leave behind our home in Ohio, our support system, our jobs, and how to keep our older daughter in school.
 We were overwhelmed, but determined.

-Scarlett was born in March, leading us on a journey even more challenging than we anticipated.
-She remained relatively stable after birth until crashing on day #3.
-We watched as the decision was made to place her on ECMO, where she remained for 14 days.
-After experiencing less-than-optimal oxygen saturation to the brain, the decision was also made to cool her body to a hypothermic state to promote healing of any brain cells that were compromised.
-For several days, we watched her shiver, going against every one of my motherly instincts.
-Dr. Kays reassured me that she would not remember these days, but that as she grew older, she would be thankful to have a healthy brain.
+Scarlett was born in March, leading us on a journey more challenging than we anticipated.
+We watched as she rapidly declined and as the decision was made to place her on ECMO.
+After experiencing less-than-optimal oxygen saturation to the brain, the decision was also made to cool her body hypothermically to promote healing of any brain cells that were compromised.
+It was a terrifying experience, but I felt an unexpected sense of calm knowing that she was in expert hands and that she was receiving the best interventions available.

-She was a more severe case than we anticipated, with only 20% lung volume and with 30% liver, stomach, spleen, and large & small bowel in the chest.
-We know that based on these numbers, our local hospital would have reduced her odds of survival to 20%, as their survival rates are calculated to correspond with lung volume percentage.
+Four days later, Scarlett underwent a successful repair surgery while on ECMO.
+She was a more severe case than originally thought, with only 20% lung volume and with 30% liver, stomach, spleen, and large & small bowel in the chest.
+We know that based on these numbers, our local hospital would have reduced her odds of survival to 20%.
 We learned that Scarlett also had a secondary “aorto-esophageal defect,” in which the spleen popped through a membrane separating the left and right chest cavities.
 Her spleen was tucked behind her right lung.
 To a less experienced surgeon, it would have appeared that she was born without a spleen, and the spleen may have been left behind in the chest cavity.

-At 12 weeks old after these unexpected challenges, we finally neared discharge.
+At 3 and ½ months old, we neared discharge.
 We were elated to learn that despite the oxygen loss to her brain after birth, she had a perfect brain MRI.
-We felt so grateful for a doctor concerned both about the lungs and the brain (AND thankful for the days of hypothermic cooling!).
-However, the discharge excitement was clouded by news that her aortic arch was not widening and that she would require open-heart surgery.
-If left unrepaired, the left ventricle of her heart would eventually go into distress from the extra work required to pump blood through the aorta.
-We later learned that at age 6 months, her aortic arch measured the width of a newborn arch.
+We felt so grateful for the gentle care of both her lungs and her brain (AND thankful for the days of hypothermic cooling!).
+However, the discharge excitement was clouded by news that her aortic arch was not growing with her and that she would require open-heart surgery.
+If left unrepaired, the left ventricle of her heart would eventually go into distress, potentially leading to left-sided heart failure.

-Despite her setbacks and despite undergoing open-heart surgery, she is a healthy, happy baby.
-She shows no signs of pulmonary hypertension, is off oxygen support, and is off all medications related to CDH, despite having been born with only 20% of her left lung.
+It has been a long year!
+But despite all of these setbacks, she has just celebrated her first birthday and is happier than ever.
+She shows no signs of pulmonary hypertension, is off oxygen support, is off almost all medications, and is feeding orally.
 Neurologically, she is meeting milestones and enjoys smiling and giggling at her big sister.